wberndt/node-egk/README.md

 # node-egk

-A Node.js package for reading the unencrypted data from german public health insurance cards ("elektronische Gesundheitskarte", eGK).
+A Node.js package for reading the unencrypted data from public health insurance cards from germany (eGK) and austria (e-Card)

 ## Installation